ChengZhongShen/Advanced_Lane_Lines/README.md

 #### 1. use the **opencv** `findChessboardCorners()` and "`calibrateCamera()` funtion to implement the camera calibration.

 The code for this step in the `camera_calibration.py` which located in **camera_cal** folder.
+run the `camera_calibration.py` to process the calibration.

-In the function main(), the proces as below:
+In the function calibriate(), the process as below:
 * prepare the `objp[]`, which is same matrix as chessboard X6
 * create list `objepiont[]` and `imgpionts[]` to hold the 3D and 2D pioints.
 * go through all the calibration image to search for conerner. use opencv `findChessboardCorners` function.